Chipotle Mexican Grill: Advertising and publicity

+In 2014, Chipotle collaborated on a viral marketing campaign with the rock band Spoon, in support of the band's album, They Want My Soul.

+For Chipotle's 18th anniversary, the company began wrapping its burritos in gold foil as part of a larger promotion to draw attention to its Food With Integrity mantra.
+Also as part of the gold foil campaign, Chipotle is offering prizes for customer-created pictures of items wrapped in gold foil.
+Chipotle hired comedian Amy Sedaris to create a comedic how-to video on wrapping with gold foil, and spread the video using Twitter.
+In March 2013, Chipotle pulled its sponsorship of a Boy Scouts of America event, citing that organization's ban on LGBT members.

 On March 14, 2016, a National Labor Relations Board (NLRB) administrative law judge concluded that Chipotle's social media policy, and more specifically its application towards an employee who posted tweets regarding wages and working conditions, violated the National Labor Relations Act (NLRA).
 A former Chipotle employee in Havertown, Pennsylvania, wrote a series of tweets from his personal account about hourly workers being required to work on snow days.
 Chipotle instructed the employee to delete the tweets.
 The NLRB judge determined that Chipotle's request to delete the tweets violated the NLRA even though the employee was not disciplined as a result of his tweets.

 In July 2021, Chipotle rolled out limited edition gold foil at participating locations to celebrate American athletes competing in Tokyo at the 2020 Summer Olympics.

-On October 28, 2021, Chipotle announced $1 million of burritos to be given away for free for the first 30,000 people to order from the video game Roblox.
+On October 28, 2021, Chipotle announced $1 million of burritos to be given away for free for the first 30,000 people to play the Chipotle experience on the video game Roblox.
+The site ended up experiencing a three-day outage, but the company clarified that it was not the fault of Chipotle.

 On February 16, 2023, MoneyGram Haas F1 Team announced a sponsorship deal with Chipotle.
-The Chipotle logo will be featured on both the nose and side of the VF-23, racesuits of drivers Kevin Magnussen and Nico Hulkenberg and team apparel.
+The Chipotle logo will be featured on both the nose and side of the VF-23, race-suits of drivers Kevin Magnussen and Nico Hulkenberg and team apparel.